sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/scale.md

   steps depend on your cloud provider; [contact us](https://about.sourcegraph.com/contact/) for advice.

-- For context on what each service does, see [Sourcegraph Architecture Overview](https://docs.sourcegraph.com/dev/architecture).
+- For context on what each service does, see [Sourcegraph Architecture Overview](https://docs.sourcegraph.com/dev/architecture) and [Scaling Overview for Services](../scale.md).

 ---